jcoletaylor/blog/content/2020-09-09-library-occupancy.md

 ## Open Source

 Most of the code I write for [Fracture](https://fractureme.com) is closed source, and that's okay, we have IP that makes sense to keep in-house.
 But it felt really good to be able to write this and release it GPLv3 - it's unlikely a lot of folks would need this particular solution, but it feels good to write something that helps people and that I can make available to others if they could find a use for it.

+## Update: In the News!

+The Alligator, Gainesville's independent newspaper, [did a writeup](https://www.alligator.org/covid-19/smooth-sailing-for-uf-s-capacity-counters-on-campus/article_419fd54c-fea8-11ea-9d62-dfa2efcabe75.html) about the status pages for occupancy at UF.
+Very Cool!